magomimmo/modern-cljs/doc/tutorial-10.md

-Then, thanks to the introduction of [XmlHttpRequest][4] JS object and the wide spread of gmail and google maps, the terms **ajax** and **web 2.0** became the most used web buzzwords all over the places and in a very short time too.
+Then, thanks to the introduction of [XmlHttpRequest][4] JS object and the wide spread of gmail and google maps, the terms **ajax** and **web 2.0** became the most used web buzzwords all over the place and in a very short time too.

 # Introduction

-Ajax is not something magic, it's just a kind of client-server communication, eventually asynchronous, mainly using http/htts protocols.
+Ajax is not something magic, it's just a kind of client-server communication, eventually asynchronous, mainly using http/https protocols.
 Ajax expoits more [web techniques][5]:

 * HTML and CSS for presentation